vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 sum(1, 2, 3) // result = 6
 {% endhighlight %}

 In the above example, the function `sum()` accepts three arguments and when you supply three numbers, it returns the sum.
-Now imaging you need sum of four numbers.
+Now imagine you need sum of four numbers.
 You cannot use the same function as it takes in only three arguments.
 Now look at the following:

 {% highlight javascript %}
 // function to add numbers